Château Prince Pierre Napoléon Bonaparte - Calvi Argentella blanc 2023

 "Unique winemaking and a complex terroir give rise to this superb Vermentino"

-“A clear, brilliant gold.
-A pure, crystalline nose, with the characteristic brightness of Vermentino and a dominant floral character accompanied by a subtle woody note, all with a sense of freshness.
-The palate offers density, a lively, refined, and dynamic structure.
-Mineral bitterness is present; the balance is commendable, and the woodiness will integrate well.
-A wine that is at home as an aperitif and especially at the table with seafood dishes.
+“A clear, brilliant gold color.
+A pure, crystalline nose with the beautiful brilliance typical of Vermentino, featuring dominant floral notes accompanied by a subtle woody touch, all with great freshness.
+On the palate, it offers density and a lively, refined, and dynamic structure.
+Mineral bitterness is present; the balance is commendable, and the oak will integrate well.
+A wine that’s perfect as an aperitif and especially pairs well with seafood dishes.
 Ardeaseal cork.”
 (Le Guide RVF 2025)

 Buy Château Prince Pierre Napoléon Bonaparte wines at the best price in a private sale!